Treatment for Chlamydia

 Learn more

-The consultation fee is $26.99.
-If prescription treatment is advised, it can be sent electronically to your local pharmacy (or posted to you), OR you can get medication delivered (in this case, the cost of medication gets added at the checkout).
-All treatment and advice is issued subject to doctor’s assessment.
+The consultation fee is $29.99.
+If a prescription is advised, it can be sent as an eScript to your phone OR electronically to your local pharmacy.
+Alternatively you can have medication delivered by an Australian partner pharmacy- in this case, the cost of medication is added at the checkout.
+All treatment and advice is issued subject to your doctor’s assessment.

 GET STARTED